‘I have nowhere to go’: With Russia at their door, Ukrainians flee Pokrovsk

 The future of the coal-rich Donetsk region of Ukraine appears increasingly uncertain.
 The Russian advance has slowed but not stopped this month.
 Russians have recently captured several villages to the south and east of Pokrovsk city, creating a patchwork of military gray zones, where Ukrainian civilians and evacuation teams are among the first to spot the arrival of Russian soldiers.

-Russian troops have already reached the town of Selydove, just nine miles south of Pokrovsk, according to locals.
-“Selydove is very dangerous now because Russian soldiers are roaming the streets,” says Anastasiia, waiting for an evacuation train in Pavlohrad because her home and entire street burnt down after a Russian strike.
+Russian troops have already reached the town of Selydove, just 9 miles south of Pokrovsk, according to locals.
+“Selydove is very dangerous now because Russian soldiers are roaming the streets,” says Anastasiia, waiting for an evacuation train in Pavlohrad because her home and entire street burned down after a Russian strike.
 “You can hear the gunfights.”

 Oleksandr, a Ukrainian serviceman deployed with a combat unit says the town of Selydove is now the focal point of Russian offensive efforts in the Pokrovsk district.
 “They need to take over a town,” he explains.
 “They can’t just spend winter in the fields.
 The villages they have taken so far are so destroyed that they cannot sleep or set up positions there.”

-But the ultimate prize would be the city of Pokrovsk, a key logistics hub, which Russian troops appear to be trying to surround from the East and South.
-“The Ukrainian units and weapons here should be enough to hold them off, but it all depends on what commanders decide," says Oleksandr.
+But the ultimate prize would be the city of Pokrovsk, a key logistics hub, which Russian troops appear to be trying to surround from the east and south.
+“The Ukrainian units and weapons here should be enough to hold them off, but it all depends on what commanders decide,” says Oleksandr.
 “Dynamics can shift at any moment.
 They could encircle our forces and we could encircle their forces.”

 The situation in the region is growing critical.
 On Thursday, 151 coal miners were trapped underground when a missile destroyed electricity transmission facilities in Dobropillya.